How to maintain red or unicorn hair | Bright colored hair routine

 It may not seem like a huge jump, but I had been scarred by an early beauty disaster.
-After I chopped my own hair to chin length at age 8 to look more like Posh Spice I swore off taking risks when it came to beauty.
+After I chopped my own hair to my chin at age 8 to look more like Posh Spice, I swore off taking risks when it came to beauty.
 Not only did I get grounded, it was not a good look for me.
-Turns out I'm more of a Ginger than a Posh.
+Turns out I'm more Ginger than Posh.

 So I even surprised myself when I stepped into an upscale Park Avenue salon and declared I needed a transformation.

-Thankfully I loved the change – and five years later I haven’t gone back.
+Thankfully I loved the change – and six years later I haven’t gone back.

-My hair is a subdued ombre auburn right now, but using some of these tips I can easily turn up the intensity of the red.
-Here are my best tips for keeping the red or any bright color in your hair.
+My hair is currently a subdued ombre auburn, but using some of these tips I can easily turn up the intensity of the red.
+Here are my best tips for keeping red, or any bright color, in your hair.

 Shampoo the right way.
-Sulfate-free formulas are a must.
-Most common ones are Sodium Lauryl Sulfate and Ammonium Lauryl Sulfate but there are others Harsh detergents strip color out of your hair and are drying.
-Try to avoid silicones as well, as they build up and can dull color over time.
-Look for oils (except coconut oil as it can remove color), aloe vera, and vitamin E in the ingredient list.
-Lately I’ve been using baby shampoo because it’s so gentle.
+Using a sulfate-free formula is a must.
+The most common offenders to avoid are Sodium Lauryl Sulfate and Ammonium Lauryl Sulfate, but there are others.
+Harsh detergents dry your hair and strip color.
+Avoid silicones as well, as they build up and dull your color over time.
+Look for oils (except coconut oil because it can remove color), aloe vera, and vitamin E in the ingredient list.
+Lately, I’ve been using baby shampoo because it’s so gentle.

-Also try to shampoo less frequently.
-Keep it to every other day maximum.
-This really keeps your color brighter longer.
+Also, try to shampoo as little as possible - every other day maximum.
+This really helps keep your color brighter longer.

 Deposit color.
-There are a lot of color depositing shampoos on the market that are too subtle to really make a difference.
+There are a lot of color depositing shampoos on the market that are too subtle to make a difference.
 The only one I absolutely recommend is De Lorenzo Novafusion.
-This stuff is really, truly amazing.
-The color is rich and vibrant and it lasts for several shampoos.
+The color is rich and vibrant, and it lasts for several shampoos.
 It’s cruelty-free and vegan as well!
-This is an Australian brand that's fortunately gained popularity in the U.S. recently, so it's easy to find on Amazon, Sleek Hair, and I think even Walmart now.
-I use it in Fire Red and it is the perfect red: not too orange, not too pink, just a flattering shade.
-It adds so much shine to your hair it literally sparkles in sunlight.
+De Lorenzo is an Australian brand that's fortunately become popular in the U.S., so it's easy to find on Amazon, Sleek Hair, and even at Walmart.
+I use the shade Fire Red and it is the perfect red: not too orange, not too pink.
+It's a true red.
+Plus, it adds so much shine to your hair, it literally sparkles in sunlight.

-Use it no more than once a week to avoid buildup.
-Although this product has nourishing ingredients, it is just a tad on the drying side, so make sure you use a heavy conditioner afterwards.
+Use a color depositing product no more than once per week to avoid buildup.
+Although this product has nourishing ingredients, I find it is a tad on the drying side, so I like to use a heavy conditioner afterwards.

 Gloss it up.
-I like using a gloss (read: demipermanent) once every couple of months to freshen color.
-I use the salon-favorite Redken Shades EQ in Rocket Fire and Cherry Cola, alternating depending on how much red I want, the season, etc. I buy this on SleekHair along with developer, a mixing bottle and gloves.
+I like to apply a gloss (read: demi-permanent) once every couple of months to freshen my color.
+I use salon-favorite Redken Shades EQ in Rocket Fire and Cherry Cola, alternating depending on how much red I want in my hair.
+I buy this on SleekHair along with developer, a mixing bottle, and gloves.
 It’s easy to use - just mix it with developer and apply all over your head.
-Leave on for 20 minutes and rinse and shampoo as usual.
+Leave on for 20 minutes, and then rinse and shampoo as usual.

-This lasts for a month or so on me.
+The color lasts for a month or so on my hair.

-DIY tip: If you color your own hair at home and use professional products, you can make your own demipermanent by mixing the color you use to dye your hair with a 10 volume developer.
-I have tried this and it deposits color and won’t lift or lighten, so roots will be unaffected.
+DIY tip: If you color your hair at home and use professional products, you can make your own demi-permanent formula by mixing the color you use to dye your hair with a 10 volume developer.
+It deposits color and won’t lift or lighten, so roots will be unaffected.

-Disclaimer: please try this only if you have colored your hair with pro products and have some knowledge of color theory.
-I don’t recommend using box dyes as they are very damaging and a “one size fits all” approach to hair.
-If you’d like tips on learning to color your own hair, click here.
+DISCLAIMER: Please try this only if you have colored your hair with pro products before and have some knowledge of color theory.
+I typically don’t recommend using box dyes as they can be damaging and are a “one size fits all” approach to hair.
+If you’d like to learn how to color your own hair, click here.

 Rinse right.
 Always rinse your hair in cold water.
-If you can’t stand a cold shower – so, uh everyone on the planet? - at least rinse in cool water at the very end to close the cuticle.
-Red fades quickly because the molecules are too large to fully penetrate the hair shaft and they literally slip out of your hair.
-Cold water closes the cuticle and seals in the color.
+If you can’t stand a cold shower – and honestly, who can - at least rinse in cool water at the very end to close the cuticle.
+Red fades quickly because the molecules are too large to fully penetrate the hair shaft, so they literally slip out of your hair.
+Cold water closes the cuticle and seals in color.

 Use a hair oil.
 If your hair is damaged or porous, use a pre-shampoo oil once per week.
-I use this by Phyto.
+I use Phytoelixir.
 It contains protein to build up your hair in places where it is lacking.
-Think of it like primer for hair; you’re filling in the porous spots in the cuticle so color can apply evenly.
+Think of it as primer for hair; you’re filling in the porous spots in the cuticle so color can apply evenly.